Cooking Measurement Terms Explained

 ~130-150%

-Fill the spoon with as much as will stay on without falling off.
+Fill the spoon with as much as will stay on without falling off, about 4 to 4.5 teaspoons for a heaping tablespoon versus a level 3.
 For flour this can mean 50% more than a level spoon.
 For coffee or cocoa powder, a heaping tablespoon is a very common method for a stronger flavour.

 Used for: Coffee, cocoa in hot drinks, loose spices.
 Rarely suitable for baking unless specifically called for.